nandorojo/solito/example-monorepos/with-tailwind/readme.md

 ```

 Take a look at the [`design`](/tree/master/packages/app/design) folder to see how components are created with ease.

+> If you're reading the NativeWind docs, you might find that you can use `className` directly without using `styled`.
+This will not work with Solito, since this requires the Babel plugin, and we don't want to use Babel on Next.js to stay future-proof.

 ## 📦 Included packages